lambypy/RealTimeObjectDetection/README.md

 - The practibility of this program is limited unless you are using an extendable webcam or a remote webcam.

 ## Upcoming changes
-[] Adding options to detect the person through facial recognition

 [] Creating a GUI for option choices.